nickych/AIRTEL-ZED-FULL-CODE/README.md

 This repository contains information and resources related to Airtel Zambia's service offerings and corporate initiatives.
 Explore the different sections to learn more about how Airtel Zambia is making a difference in the telecommunications industry and beyond.
 Installation

-    No installation is required for Airtel Zambia services.
-You can access our mobile and data services by subscribing to our packages through the Airtel website or visiting one of our retail outlets.
+    No installation is required for this Airtel Zambia services App. its a terminal based app built with Pyhton.
-    To use Airtel Money, download the Airtel Money app from your respective app store or dial *211# on your Airtel mobile device.
+    To run the script, navigate to the project directory and enter the following command in your terminal: python AIRTEL.py

 Usage

     Mobile Services: Recharge your Airtel number using airtime vouchers or via Airtel Money, and start making calls, sending SMS, or using data.
-    Data Bundles: Purchase a data bundle suited to your needs via the Airtel app, website, or USSD.
+    Data Bundles: Purchase a data bundle suited to your needs via the Airtel USSD CODE *117#.
-    Airtel Money: Register for Airtel Money, deposit funds, and start transacting securely and conveniently.
-    Enterprise Solutions: Contact our sales team to discuss bespoke solutions for your business needs.

 Support

-For customer support, contact us via:
+For User support, contact us via:

-    24/7 Helpline: Dial 111 from your Airtel mobile
+    Helpline: Dial +260 972 770 485 from your Airtel mobile
-    Email: support@airtel.co.zm
+    Email: chibznicky@gmail.com
-    Social Media: Follow us on Twitter, Facebook, and Instagram @AirtelZambia

 Contribution

 This repository is intended for informational purposes only.
 If you have suggestions for improvement or would like to contribute to our knowledge base, please feel free to submit a pull request or open an issue.
 License

-This project is licensed under the MIT License.
-Please refer to the LICENSE.md file for details.
+This project is licensed under CHIBZ.